-The Central Land Council (CLC) and Northern Land Council (NLC) will continue to acknowledge Approved Remote Essential Worker (AREW) cards, issued under the biosecurity restrictions, for access to their communities until September.
+The Central Land Council (CLC), Northern Land Council (NLC) and Anindilyakwa Land Council (ALC) will continue to acknowledge Approved Remote Essential Worker (AREW) cards, issued under the biosecurity restrictions, for access to their communities until September.

-If you do not have an AREW card, you must apply to the NLC or CLC for a permit to access their communities.
+If you do not have an AREW card, you must apply to the NLC, CLC or ALC for a permit to access their communities or Aboriginal land.

-You should check with the relevant land council to make sure you have the right kind of permission to go into their community.
+You should check with the relevant land council to make sure you have the right kind of permission to go into their community or Aboriginal land.